Financial Literacy Month 30-Day Check List

 - Replace the bulbs in your home with energy-efficient options

 - Lower the temperature setting on your water heater

 - Clean out your dryer vents

 - Check windows and doors for gaps and leaks

 Day 11-17: Set Financial Goals

 Goals are essential in any endeavor.
 Set yourself up for success by clearly defining your financial goals.
 Establish smaller milestones along the way.

 Many people set SMART goals to better visualize and maintain accountability.
 Below are some simple goals to consider:

 Set spending targets for 3 non-bill expenses.

-Review your transactions over the past 1-3 months to see how much you spend on food, fuel for your car, and entertainment.
+Determine how much you spend on food, fuel for your car, and entertainment.
 Then set reasonable limits in each category to prevent overspending.